Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 Guiding principles

-Imvamune is generally administered subcutaneously (SC), with the recommended sites being the triceps or the anterolateral thigh areas.
+Imvamune is generally administered subcutaneously, with the recommended sites being the area over the triceps or the anterolateral thigh.
 In case of vaccine shortages, the intradermal route can also be used.

-See dose, route of administration and schedule in the Smallpox and mpox vaccine: Canadian Immunization Guide chapter.
+See dose, route of administration and schedule in the smallpox and mpox vaccines: Canadian Immunization Guide chapter.

 Incorrect sites and routes are considered valid if an appropriate dose was used.